Machine Learning

 Prepare Data

 You need some historical data to prepare the data for the model.
 If you have historical data, manipulate it to train and test the model.
-In this example, calculate the log return time-series of the securities:
+In this example, extract the close price series as the outcome and obtain the partial-differenced time-series of OHLCV values as the observation.

 Train Models